 Plus, ConvertKit emails have an unsubscribe option in the footer by default, which is a must for email marketing under the CAN-SPAM Act.
-You can also customize this text and the unsubscribe message, and ConvertKit is GDPR-compliant.
+You can customize this text and the unsubscribe message, and ConvertKit is GDPR-compliant.

 Email Analytics and Reporting

-Optimizing your email marketing strategy requires data so you know what works and what doesn’t.
+Optimizing your email marketing strategy requires data, so you know what works and what doesn’t.
 On this front, ConvertKit offers basic analytics and reporting on its Broadcast dashboard.

 This dashboard breaks down your total email sends, open rates, click rates, unsubscribers, and errors for every email you send.

 One nifty feature is the “resend to unopened” option that lets you resend emails to people who didn’t open your email the first time.
-Just be careful to not spam people endlessly with the same emails.
+Just be careful not to spam people endlessly with the same emails.

 ConvertKit also lets you track similar data for your email sequences.
 And, with Creator Pro, you get advanced deliverability reporting which can help you identify what’s potentially dragging down your email deliverability.

 ConvertKit’s pricing depends on how many subscribers you have and if you choose the Creator or Creator Pro plan.
-There’s also a free plan that’s available for up to 1,000 subscribers, so you can try ConvertKit without spending a penny.
+There’s also a free plan available for up to 1,000 subscribers, so you can try ConvertKit without spending a penny.